Tactitocalon/PowerShade/README.md

 https://raw.githubusercontent.com/Tactitocalon/PowerShade/master/MigrateGShadeToReshade.ps1

-Click this link, right-click and select the `Save Page As` option to save the PowerShell script to your computer.
+Firefox: Click this link, right-click and select the `Save Page As` option to save the PowerShell script to your computer.

+Chrome: Click this link, right-click and select the `Save Page` option to save the PowerShell script to your computer.
+Make sure you use the `.ps1` extension, and not `.txt`.

 ## Usage instructions